mstedet/ESP32-2020/README.md

     resources:
       - type: processor_temperature
 ```
-### Helper in use
+### Helper in use:
-used as variable to store FanSpeed in, and to to display FanSpeed in Lovelace
+I used the helper "Cpu_Fan_Speed" to store FanSpeed in, and to to display FanSpeed in Lovelace.
 * Cpu_Fan_Speed
   * Name: Cpu_Fan_Speed
   * Icon: mdi:fan